 While the EPA regulates public water systems, it does not have the authority to regulate private wells.
 For more information about ensuring the protection and maintenance of private wells, visit the EPA website or call the Safe Drinking Water Hotline at 800-426-4791.

-Federal regulations require that this report be distributed to all of the District’s water customers.
-It is mailed to all customer accounts by July 1 of each year and made available here to reach non-bill-paying consumers.
+Federal regulations require that this report be distributed to District water customers.
+It is mailed to all customer accounts by June 30 of each year and made available here to reach non-bill-paying consumers.
 The water quality testing results shown in the report are only the detections found during the monitoring period, which result from thousands of water quality tests that are performed over the course of any year.

-The District’s drinking water meets or surpasses all federal and state drinking water standards, and there were no violations in the calendar year 2015.
+The District’s drinking water meets or surpasses all federal and state drinking water standards.

-The Authority’s drinking water meets or surpasses all federal and state drinking water standards and there were no violations in the calendar year 2015.
+The Authority’s drinking water meets or surpasses all federal and state drinking water standards.

 Water softeners are used to treat excessive hardness of tap water.
 Most people choose to install softeners because they prefer the benefits of “soft” water: soap tends to lather more easily, there are fewer spots on dishes, and detergent needs are decreased overall.
 An advantage of hard water is that, within certain limits, it tastes better.
 Many of the water softeners installed today are flow-through systems, which remove all hardness.
 Water that lacks any hardness is considered aggressive and can cause pipe problems over time due to corrosion.
 One way to avoid this problem is to install a small line with ball valves in the plumbing that allows some water to bypass the softening system.
 A water hardness test kit can be purchased at most local home improvement centers and can be used to set the water softening system to the appropriate level (50-100 mg/L).
 This will give the benefits of softer water, and help the homeowner avoid problems associated with completely softened or zero hardness water.